Configure and Manage Circuit Template Components in Qntrl | Online Help | Qntrl Studio Circuit Gallery

 Create a new Group

-1. Navigate to the Group section in the left pane of your Studio portal and click New Group.
+1. Navigate to the Group section in the left pane and click New Group.

 2. Fill in the Group Details: